Extreme Temperature Custom Cable Materials

 - Is a cost-effective alternative to PFA when chemical resistance is not imperative

-- Features improved cold flow resistance, higher tensile strengths, and increased abrasion resistance
+- Features improved cold flow resistance, higher tensile strength, and increased abrasion resistance

 - Maintains high temperature performance